-From mid-March 2020 to present, the contagious and deadly Novel Coronavirus pandemic (COVID-19) has impacted the Polk TPO's ability to interact with the public and seek their input.
+From mid-March 2020 to present, the contagious and deadly Novel Coronavirus pandemic (COVID-19), as well as its variants has impacted the Polk TPO's ability to interact with the public and seek their input.
 To accommodate for this, the TPO has implemented more creative mechanisms for public engagement and to offer greater flexibility when face-to-face interaction may be limited.
 This includes the use of internet-based services like social media platforms, and content on the TPO's website.
+People may access the social media platforms using the 'app,' - over the internet, or they may use special phone numbers and call into the meeting.
+Some meetings are conducted in a "hybrid" format where some of the participants are gathered in person in a meeting room, and other participants access the same meeting through the internet/their telephone.

-Some meetings are conducted as a hybrid, where, some people are in a meeting room, and others are on the telephone.
-Meetings are conducted in a variety of ways: in-person, but in larger rooms and spaced to allow for "social distancing," which means to limit the space between people to 6 feet, in order to reduce the chances of spreading or catching the virus; sanitizing tables and other surfaces which people might touch, to reduce the spread of the virus.
+For meetings which take place in person, various accommodations are made to reduce the spread of the virus.
+Meetings can be conducted in larger rooms to allow for adequate space between participants.
+This is called "social distancing," which means to limit the space between people to 6 feet, in order to reduce the chances of spreading or catching the virus; sanitizing tables and other surfaces which people might touch, to reduce the spread of the virus, and providing masks for people to use.